Cyash/Instagram_Pix_Download/README.md

 # FAQ

+•	More about Zappa at https://www.zappa.io/

 Why use/care about serverless backend?

 Serverless backend takes away the stress of maintaining and given it is elastic in nature it scales up/ down based upon load automatically and takes away the pain of DEV-OPS, Lambda is dead cheap for every 1 million requests one must only pay 20 cents!!!!
-On the other hand, if one runs run a t2. micro instance which would cost approximately 100$/year and must deal with additional pain of maintaining and scaling
+On the other hand, if one runs run a t2. micro instance which would cost approximately 100$/year for this same project and must deal with additional pain of maintaining and scaling